Sabbaticals at Risen

 Sabbaticals are different from other kinds of time off, usually both in scope and purpose.
 It is different from a vacation in not only length, but also in its structure and purpose.
 The leader going on sabbatical works with the elders of the church to determine the best use of time for rest in the Lord and renewal of vision.

-It is also different from a leave of absence in that it is proactive, not reactive.
-Sabbaticals are taken from a place of health, joy, and expectation.
+It is also different from a leave of absence in that the hope is that it proactive, not reactive.
+Sabbaticals are best taken from a place of health, joy, and expectation.

-Sabbaticals also strengthen the church by clearly showing that a church’s health isn’t dependent on one leader’s presence or gifts.
+Sabbaticals don’t only serve the leader; they also strengthen the church by clearly showing that a church’s health isn’t dependent on one leader’s presence or gifts.
+And at the same time, they are chances to intentionally create space for other leaders to exercise their gifts in the body.

-• Pastor Matt shared ways you can pray for and support him in a letter to the church, which you can read here.
+Pastor Matt shared ways you can pray for and support him and the church in a letter you can read here.

 To read Pastor Matt’s letter about his sabbatical, click below.